vmware-tanzu/pinniped/proposals/1141_audit-logging/README.md

 Every event should include these keys:

-- `time`: the timestamp of the event
+- `timestamp`: the timestamp of the event
 - `event`: the event type, which is a brief description of what happened, with no string interpolation, so it will always be the same for a given event type (e.g. `upstream refresh succeeded`)
 - `v`: a number specifying the format version of the event type, starting with `1`, to give us flexibility to make